Our Curriculum – Key Stage 1 (Year 1 and 2)

-Throughout this learning sequence the children will continually reapply and extend the language and knowledge introduced during their science learning which occurred in week 1 through a variety of relevant learning experiences.
 By layering their learning in this way the children not only develop deep understanding and a rich vocabulary but also recognise how learning in one curriculum area is intrinsically linked to another.

 The teaching of history, geography, DT and art